Adrian Janes

-Adrian Janes (February 4, 1798 - March 2, 1869) was the owner of a significant American iron foundry in the Bronx, New York.
+Adrian Janes (February 4, 1798 – March 2, 1869) was the owner of a significant American iron foundry in the Bronx, New York.

 The foundry created iron work for many notable projects, including the Capitol Dome of the U.S. Capitol Building in Washington DC, the Bow Bridge in Central Park and railings for the Brooklyn Bridge.

 Around 1855, Janes, Beebe & Co. published an Illustrated Catalogue of Ornamental Iron Work.

 The company name is sometimes misattributed to James Bebe or James Beebe.

 Biography

 Adrian Janes was the son of Mary Warren and Alfred Janes.
 Alfred worked in the shoe business, kept the City Hotel at Hartford, manufactured looking glasses and engaged in the house painting business.
 Adrian had a sister, Eliza (b.
 March 2, 1796), who was the mother of the landscape painter, Frederic Edwin Church.
-Adrian Janes married Adaline Root in 1823, and had six children: Julia E, Henry, Edward, George, Charles B, and Mary E. Adrian sold wallpaper and brushes in Hardford CT from 1821 to 1844; he was also an oil painter and presumably designed the wallpaper that he sold.
+Adrian Janes married Adaline Root in 1823, and had six children: Julia E, Henry, Edward, George, Charles B, and Mary E. Adrian sold wallpaper and brushes in Hartford, Connecticut from 1821 to 1844; he was also an oil painter and presumably designed the wallpaper that he sold.
 “No doubt Frederic [Edwin Church] as a boy absorbed ideas about design, drawing and color from his Uncle Adrian [Janes].”

 In 1844, Adrian Janes and William Beebe founded the foundry, Janes, Beebe & Co. at 356 Broadway, New York (at the corner of Reade and Center Street).
 In 1857, the firm moved from Manhattan to Morrisania (the Bronx).
 The firm was dissolved in 1859 due to the death of William Beebe.
 From 1859 to 1863, the firm operated as Janes, Fowler, Kirtland & Co.
 (Adrian Janes, Charles Fowler and Charles A. Kirtland).
 By 1870, the firm changed its name to Janes & Kirtland and was located at 725 6th Avenue.

 In April 1857 Adrian and Adeline Janes purchased a tract of land from Gouverneur Morris II and lived in a mansion on the property.
 Adrian Janes named the property Mary's Park, after this daughter (it is now known as St. Mary's Park).
 A photo of the residence can be viewed here.

 Adrian Janes died in 1869 and is buried in Woodlawn Cemetery in the Bronx.
-The business was continued by Charles A Kirtland until 1880; who was succeed by Adrian Janes' son, Edward E Janes; who was succeed by Edward E Janes' two sons, Henry and Herbert Janes.
+The business was continued by Charles A Kirtland until 1880; who was succeeded by Adrian Janes' son, Edward E Janes; who was succeeded by Edward E Janes' two sons, Henry and Herbert Janes.
 The firm operated under the name of Janes & Kirtland at 725 6th Avenue until the early 1940s.